About the New Local Plan

 Section 1 is a strategic plan for North Essex.
 It was adopted by Braintree District Council in February 2021.
 It is shared with Colchester and Tendring Councils and covers all three authorities.
 Section 1 has replaced a number of the strategic policies contained within the Braintree District Core Strategy, adopted in 2011 .

 Section 2 contains policies, maps and sites for development, housing, employment, regeneration etc within Braintree District Council.
-Section 2 examination is taking place in summer 2021.
+Section 2 examination took place in summer 2021.

 The Braintree District Local Plan Review (2005) and Core Strategy (2011) will both be replaced in full on the formal adoption of Section 2 of Local Plan - which contains further specific local policies and proposals applicable to the Braintree District only.